Fumarole mineral: Volcanoes

-The most fumarolic minerals have been found at Tolbachik volcano in Kamchatka, Russia; Tolbachik also has one of the most diverse mineral assemblages in the world.
+The most fumarolic minerals have been found at Tolbachik volcano in Kamchatka, Russia; Tolbachik also has one of the most diverse mineral assemblages in the world, with a number of "endemic" minerals.
 The high temperature and oxidizing regime of exhalations which transport the elements at Tolbachik facilitates mineral deposition.
 A large assemblage of silicates and a number of copper-zinc selenite chlorides and copper-based fumarolic minerals were discovered at Tolbachik volcano, Kamchatka, Russia.
 Many of these include polymeric CuO_{4} units.
 About 240 minerals have been identified at Tolbachik, close to a record, 40 of them only incompletely studied.
 Elemental gold linked to chlorides at Tolbachik has been interpreted as gold transported by chlorine-rich oxidizing environments.
 Specimens of fumarole minerals from Tolbachik and Kudryavy are hosted by the Fersman Mineralogical Museum in Moscow.

 Historical lava flows of Vesuvius volcano contain fumarolic minerals.
 Various fumarole minerals have been discovered at Vulcano volcano in Italy, where the mineralogy has changed since 1987 and 1990 due to hotter fumarole exhalations, yielding increased sulfate and sulfur salt concentrations.
-Fumarolic minerals have also been encountered at mud volcanoes in Siberia.
+Fumarolic minerals have also been encountered in multiple mud volcanoes in Siberia.